 Music doesn’t just happen on a stage — it happens behind the scenes, in our minds, bodies, and spirits.
 Our 2021-22 season begins with a journey into this space as we a reflect on the unspoken ways we can share our inner selves with one another.
-The silence speaks just as loudly as the music in this program featuring works by Mario Lavista (Mexico), Reena Esmail (India/America), and Tania León (Cuba).
-Enjoy a world premiere of Scott Wheeler’s “Three Portraits and a Tango” for bassoon and piano, performed by Longy’s own Nanci Belmont.
+The silence speaks just as loudly as the music in this program featuring works by Mario Lavista (Mexico), Reena Esmail (America/India), and Amanda Harberg (America).
+Enjoy a world premiere of Scott Wheeler’s “Portrait Gallery” for bassoon and piano, performed by Longy’s own Nanci Belmont and Spencer Meyer.

 The Space Within | Nanci Belmont, bassoon | Faculty Artist Recital